maxim-zabolotny/kottans-frontend/README.md

 </details>

-As for the articles on HTTP I found interesting the second part, where specifics of HTTP connections, identification, authentication and caching are revealed.
-Most of this information was new to me.
-All I was familiar with before were HTTP request methods, response codes and structure of request and response messages.
+Regarding the articles about Http, I learned a lot of new things in them, since I did not know anything about it before